-For example, when Sterling Jaquith and her husband Michael took over Heartland Post and Pole Fencing, the company was in good shape, but the succession was not well planned.
-There were no set processes, no documentation and no mentoring period.
-As a result, the Jaquiths had a rough and costly time while learning the ropes.
+When Sterling Jaquith and her husband Michael took over Heartland Post and Pole Fencing, the company was in good shape, but the succession was not well planned.
+There were no set processes, no documentation and no mentorship period.
+As a result, the Jaquiths had a rough and costly time learning the ropes.

-Various family business studies estimate that only 30 percent survive the transition from first- to second-generation ownership, according to Inc.com.
-If you would like your business to outlive you, succession training is vital.
-Here's how you can properly plan for your business's future.
+Various family business studies estimate that only 30 percent survive the transition from the first to the second generation, according to Inc.com.
+If you want your business to outlive you, succession training is vital.
+Here's how to properly plan for your business's future.

 "You want to feel that, for the most part, you have a shared value system," said David Scarola, chief experience officer of business coaching and advisory company The Alternative Board.